nullghost89/automated-threat-intelligent-model/README.md

 3.The project was awarded first runner-up at Innpasco 3.0 Project Presentation.

-4.The project was shortlisted for internship-offer by Geektrust.
+4.The project was shortlisted for an internship offer by Geektrust.

 5.The project was shortlisted for Finals in EY Ideathon for IdeaFest 2019.